Manikarnika Ghat

-Manikarnika Ghat (Hindi: मणिकर्णिका घाट) is one of the holiest cremation grounds among the sacred riverfronts (ghats), alongside the river Ganges, in the city of Varanasi in the Indian state of Uttar Pradesh.
+Manikarnika Ghat (Hindi: मणिकर्णिका घाट) is one of the holiest cremation grounds among the sacred riverfronts (ghats), located on the banks of River Ganges, in the city of Varanasi in the Indian state of Uttar Pradesh.
 In Hinduism, death is considered a gateway to another life marked by the result of one's karma.
 It is believed that a human's soul attains moksha, and hence breaks the cycle of rebirth when cremated here.
-Thus, scores of the elderly across the whole country seek to walk up to its edges, and spend their last days absorbing the charisma of the ghat making death painless and insignificant to be pondered upon.

-The ghat is named after Sati's earrings which fell here.
-The Hindu genealogy registers at Varanasi are kept here.
+The ghat is named after the earrings of Sati, a Hindu goddess, which Hindus believe fell there.
+The Hindu genealogy registers at Varanasi are kept there.